chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 ```

 ## Limitations
-Table2 of the paper evaluates only third-party frameworks and is not covered by the artifact.
+Tables 1 and 2 of the paper do not evaluate our framework and are thus not covered by the artifact.

 ## Notes on Reusability
 Our repository allows users to develop new functions and experiments in a protocol-agnostic way that can be easily integrated into the existing framework.